DivyanshSingh-f7/Amazon-clone/README.md

 # Amazon-clone
-This is my first project after lerning front-end.
+This is my first project after lerning front-end. then this happend